juandpinto/thesis-manuscript/source/12_methods.md

 A final table is then created (using a list of tuples, `table_list`), with each line consisting of a lemma, its overall frequency, its range, and its *U~DP~*.
 This table is already sorted by *U~DP~* as it's being created.

-Because the script has not calculated range by this point, it must do so on the spot as it's entering each lemma into the table.
-It does this with a simple dictionary comprehension that quickly counts the number of files included in the `lemma_by_file_dict`.
+Because the script has not yet calculated range by this point, it must do so on the spot as it's entering each lemma into the table.
+It does this with a simple dictionary comprehension that quickly adds the number of files included in the `lemma_by_file_dict`.
+Since the FDOSH will display range as a percentage, the script takes this new sum of files in which each lemma appears, divides it by the total number of files in the corpus (`total_files_int`), and multiplies the result by 100.

 Here is the resulting code:

 ``` {#create-freq-list .python .numberLines startFrom="170"}
 i = 0